Trenette al Pesto

 • Lemon – Add a squeeze of lemon with the basil.
 (Some people love the added tang of lemon, while others prefer not to change the fragrance and taste of the pesto.)

 • To Store: Fill a small container with pesto and, to prevent oxidation, pour a layer of olive oil on top and place plastic wrap directly on the surface (note: it usually gets a little darker on the surface anyway).
 Store in the refrigerator or freezer.
-Do not leave at room temperature.
+Do not leave at room temperature.ย

-Tried this recipe?Let us know how it was!
-Give a star rating and comment below.
+Tried this recipe?Let us know about it!
+Give a star rating & comment below.

 Course: First Course, Main Course, Pasta